ismara-unibas/crema_uploader/README.md

 * **ATAC-Seq/ChIP-Seq** : .fastq[.gz]

 #### TSV file format
-The .tsv file contains paths to fastq files for uploading and annotation of these files i.e. to which condition and which type each file belongs to.
+The .tsv file contains paths to fastq files and/or links, SRR ids for uploading and annotation of these files i.e. to which condition and which type each file belongs to.
 All values in the tsv file are separated with tabs.
 Header line is required.
-Here is an example:
+Here is an example of .TSV file with paths to local files:
 ```
 sample	type	fq1	fq2
 condition1	fg	/data/file1.fastq.gz